Love Again (Dua Lipa song): Commercial performance

 In Germany, "Love Again" charted for 18 weeks and peaked at number 44.
 Elsewhere in Europe, the song reached the top 10 of charts in Bulgaria, Croatia, Hungary, Poland and Slovakia while reaching the summit in the Czech Republic.
 In 2022, the song was certified platinum by the Federazione Industria Musicale Italiana (FIMI) for selling 70,000 track-equivalent units in Italy.
-It received double platinum the same year in Poland by the Polish Society of the Phonographic Industry (ZPAV) for 100,000 track-equivalent unit sales.
+In 2023 was awarded a triple platinum certification in Poland by the Polish Society of the Phonographic Industry (ZPAV) for 150,000 track-equivalent unit sales.
 On the Canadian Hot 100, "Love Again" debuted at number 75 on the chart dated 17 July 2021.
 It spent 22 weeks on the chart, peaking at number 11 in the 14th week.
-It was awarded a double platinum certification in the country from Music Canada for selling 160,000 track-equivalent units in the country.
+It was awarded a triple platinum certification in the country from Music Canada for selling 240,000 track-equivalent units in the country.
 In the US, the song spent two weeks on the Bubbling Under Hot 100 chart before entering the Billboard Hot 100 at number 89 in July 2021.
 In October 2021, it peaked at number 41 and spent 16 weeks charting.
 The song additionally peaked at number 60 on Australia's ARIA Singles Chart and number 3 on the NZ Hot Singles Chart.